kubewarden/kubewarden.io/content/blog/2026/07/admission-controller-1.37-release.md

 air gap installs with them.

 We recommend using [Hauler](https://docs.hauler.dev/docs/intro), which we already supported for some time.
-Have a look at our documentation page for [air gap with Hauler](https://docs.kubewarden.io/admission-controller/1.37/en/howtos/airgap/02-hauler.html).
+Have a look at our documentation page on [air gap setups with Hauler](https://docs.kubewarden.io/admission-controller/1.37/en/howtos/airgap/02-hauler.html).